 7 Fun Shooting Games for Kids

 Basketball shooting games are a good way to teach fundamentals and have fun at the same time during your practices.
 While coaching youth basketball, we must have in mind that we are working with children, and all the children want is to have fun.
-Not only are your baby players are going to relax and feed off of some good energy, after having fun they are going to respond much better to other, more serious drills.
+Not only are your baby players are going to relax and feed off of some good energy, but after having fun they are going to respond much better to other, more serious drills.

-It is pure magic if you are able to come up with the games that are going to be fun and that is going to be useful in terms of improvement of an aspect of a game.
+It is pure magic if you are able to come up with the games that are going to be fun and that are going to be useful in terms of improvement of an aspect of a game.

-In this article, we are going to try and show you some fun shooting games that you can incorporate in your player development plan that is going to bring a sense of joy and some relief from everyday drills to your young core.
+In this article, we are going to try and show you some fun shooting games that you can incorporate into your player development plan that is going to bring a sense of joy and some relief from everyday drills to your young core.

 We are not going to describe the game of HORSE because we all know how the missed shots bring letters and the player that gathers all the letters have to yell HORSEEE.

 Get in better shape, and develop more strength, speed, & quickness just by wearing the SWAG Weighted Vest and/or Weighted Gloves